CouncilofLorien/counciloflorien.github.io/docs/cards/T/tidings-of-death.md

 > Long-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > -1 to each influence check against a faction, but for each influence check make an additional roll (or draw an additional #) and choose which result to use.
-May also be played as a hero resource.   <br>_“‘It was Boromir, my brother, dead.
+May also be played as a hero resource.
+> >
+> > {: .fs-3 }
+> > _“‘It was Boromir, my brother, dead.
 I knew his gear, his
 >